Paraxiom/polkadot-sdk/MILESTONE_2_QKD_P2P_PROGRESS_AUG_7_2025.md

    - [ ] Add integration tests for quantum transport
    - [ ] Build test topology with multiple nodes

-### 🐛 Current Blockers
+### 🐛 Current Blockers → 💡 SOLUTION FOUND!
+1. **Signature Size Mismatches**
+   - SPHINCS+ signatures are >8KB vs classical 64 bytes
+   - ~~Need to update data structures~~ → **USE HTM CONTEXT SWITCHING!**
+   - CompactMode: Store 32-byte hash for storage
+   - FullMode: Use full 8KB for verification
+   - HybridMode: Dual approach for compatibility
+   - This is EXACTLY what context switching was designed for!

-1. **Full SDK Build**
+2. **Full SDK Build**
    - sc-network now compiles ✅
+   - sp-mixnet now compiles ✅
+   - sp-statement-store has signature size issues
-   - Need to check remaining modules for quantum compatibility
+   - More modules need quantum crypto replacement
-   - May encounter issues with consensus and runtime modules

-2. **Missing Stream Encryption**
+3. **Missing Stream Encryption**
    - Need to implement encryption using QKD keys
    - Should integrate with yamux multiplexing
    - Consider using AES-256-GCM with quantum keys